ummjhall/ummjhall/README.md

 ### Currently:
 😎 Seeking to ...
 Contribute my skills in a software engineering role
 💻 Working on ...
-Enhancing my e-commerce project further
+Mastering docker
-🎮 Playing ...
-Poker
+⚽ Playing ...
+Futsal and soccer
 🉐 Ask me about ...
 Japanese language

 <hr>